Col. (Retired) Dannie W. Powell

-Funeral service for Col. (Retired) Dannie W. Powell will be at 2 p.m., Monday, Dec.
-21, 2020 in the Becker-Rabon Funeral Home Chapel.
+Funeral service for Col. (Retired) Dannie W. Powell will be 2 p.m.
+Monday, Dec.
+21, 2020 in the Becker-Rabon Funeral Home Chapel with Dannie’s cousin, Curtis Clark, Yukon officiating.

 The service may be viewed by following the livestream link at www.beckerfuneral.com or by visiting the Becker-Rabon Facebook page.